gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 #### Implementing a 1D convnet
 In keras, you use a 1D convnet via the *Conv1D* layer, which has an interface similar to *Conv2D.* It takes as input 3D tensors with shape *(samples, time, features)* and returns similarly shaped 3D tensors.
 The convolution window is a 1D window on the temporal axis: axis 1 in the input tensor.

+1D convnets are structured in the same way as their 2D counterparts: they consist of a stack of *Conv1D* and *MaxPooling1D* layers, ending in either global pooling layer or a *Flatten* layer, that turn the 3D outputs into 2D outputs, allowing you to add one or more *Dense* layers to the model for classification or regression.